Pete-Lawrence/Peters-Noteskins/README.md

 **\Open-ITG**<br>
 works with Stepmania 3.95 and Open-ITG
-You'll find mostly just legacy noteskins in here that I no longer work on.
+You'll find legacy noteskins in here that I no longer work on.

 **\Not-ITG**<br>
 Based off the Open-ITG noteskins except uses (doubleres) graphics.
-Again, noteskins in here I believe are complete and am unlikely to work on them again.

 **\SM5**<br>
 Works with StepMania 5 and Etterna.